 ✓ Link checked India Free Advanced

-Why we picked it Hardware founders have a clear MeitY component-by-component local-content formula; software founders have almost nothing, and this piece fills that exact gap.
+Hardware founders have a clear MeitY component-by-component local-content formula; software founders have almost nothing, and this piece fills that exact gap.
 It works four real business models (one-time territorial IP assignment, per-product royalty, licensing, and reseller) through the local-content math with a worked example: on a Rs 1,00,000 software license, offshore royalties must stay under Rs 50,000 to hit Class-I. It shows you how to structure IP so you actually clear the bar instead of guessing.

 Make in India: Demystifying the Applicability of Procurement Orders to Software Products